Amenemhat I

 Amenemhat I (Ancient Egyptian: Ỉmn-m-ḥꜣt meaning 'Amun is at the forefront'), also known as Amenemhet I, was a pharaoh of ancient Egypt and the first king of the Twelfth Dynasty of the Middle Kingdom.

 Amenemhat I was probably the same as the vizier named Amenemhat who led an expedition to Wadi Hammamat under his predecessor Mentuhotep IV, and possibly overthrew him from power.
 Scholars differ as to whether Mentuhotep IV was killed by Amenemhat I, but there is no independent evidence to suggest this and there may even have been a period of co-regency between their reigns.

 Amenemhat I was not of royal lineage, born to Senusret and Nefert who were possibly related to the nomarchial family of Elephantine.
 The composition of some literary works (the Prophecy of Neferti, the Instructions of Amenemhat) and, in architecture, the reversion to the pyramid-style complexes of the 6th dynasty rulers are often considered to have been attempts at legitimizing his rule.
 Texts from the period mention his mother being from the Upper Egyptian nome Ta-Seti.
 Many scholars in recent years have argued that Amenemhat I's mother was of Nubian origin.

-Amenemhat I moved the capital from Thebes to Itjtawy and was buried in el-Lisht.
-Both the Instructions of Amenemhat and the Story of Sinuhe suggest he was assassinated.
+Amenemhat I moved the capital from Thebes to Itjtawy and was buried in Lisht.
+Both the Instructions of Amenemhat and the Story of Sinuhe suggest he was assassinated before he could celebrate his first Sed festival.